fsvreddit/toolboxnotesxfer/README.md

 A Devvit app to transfer Toolbox usernotes to native Reddit mod notes

-This app can do a one-off transfer of Toolbox usernotes to Reddit mod notes.
+This app can transfer Toolbox usernotes to Reddit mod notes.
 To start a transfer, click the subreddit context menu and choose "Start Usernotes Transfer".

 You may be prompted to map your Toolbox usernote categories to native Reddit ones, depending on how your sub has configured Toolbox.